 15 February 2022: Updated to include new 2022 tax rates.

 8 January 2022: The IRS confirms the tax deadline for 2022 is extended to Monday the 18th of April.

 7 January 2022: Staking guidance updated to reflect Jarrett v.
 United States case.

 10 October 2021: IRS announces 2021 filing deadline extension is 15 October 2021.

 Because Bitcoin and other cryptocurrencies are viewed as property from a tax perspective there are two potential taxes that could apply - Income Tax or Capital Gains Tax.

 The cryptocurrency tax you'll pay depends on the type of transactions you're making with your crypto.
 We'll look at both.

-Because crypto is viewed as a capital asset from a tax perspective, anytime you dispose of crypto, you'll pay Capital Gains Tax.
-There are four ways you can dispose of your cryptocurrency in the US:
+Because crypto is viewed as a capital asset from a tax perspective, anytime you dispose of crypto, you may need to pay Capital Gains Tax.
+There are three ways you can dispose of your cryptocurrency in the US:

 Selling crypto for fiat currency.

 Trading crypto for crypto.